Charlotte airport workers strike over low wages as busy Thanksgiving travel week begins

-Employees of ABM and Prospect Airport Services cast ballots Friday to authorize the work stoppage in North Carolina, which a spokesperson said began Monday morning.

-Officials with Service Employees International Union announced the impending strike in a statement early Monday, saying the workers would demand “an end to poverty wages and respect on the job during the holiday travel season.”
+The Service Employees International Union announced the strike in a statement early Monday, saying the workers would demand “an end to poverty wages and respect on the job during the holiday travel season.”
+Union spokesperson Shwetha Ganesh said in a statement Friday that the strike would last 24 hours.
+Representatives didn’t immediately answer questions Monday about whether the timeframe had changed.

-Workers say they previously raised the alarm about their growing inability to afford basic necessities, including food and housing.
-They described living paycheck to paycheck, unable to cover expenses like car repairs while performing jobs that keep countless planes running on schedule.
+Workers say they previously complained that they can't afford basic necessities, including food, housing or car repairs.
+They described living paycheck to paycheck while performing jobs that keep planes running on schedule.
+Most of them earn between $12.50 and $19 an hour, union officials said.

 “We’re on strike today because this is our last resort.
 We can’t keep living like this,” ABM cabin cleaner Priscilla Hoyle said in a statement.
 “We’re taking action because our families can’t survive.”